FairwindsOps/insights-docs/docs/configure/ci/configuration.md

   setExitCode: true
 ```

-## Scanning public and private images
+## Configuration Options for Fairwinds-insights.yaml
 Specify any images you'd like Insights to scan for vulnerabilities.
 These images must be available
 locally in your CI environment either through running `docker build` or `docker pull`.